 To switch the point of origin for a scale or skew transformation, hold down the Alt key (Windows) or Option key (Macintosh) while dragging your chosen object control point during the transformation.

 In the Info panel, you can toggle to display Registration and Transformation points.
 The button appears as to indicate that the registration point coordinates are being displayed.
 On clicking the same button, it changes to , indicating that the Transformation coordinates are being displayed.

 You can perform individual transformations or combine several transformations, such as moving, rotating, scaling, skewing, and distortion.

-note: The Free Transform tool cannot transform symbols, bitmaps, video objects, sounds, gradients, or text.
-If a multiple selection contains any of these items, only the shape objects are distorted.
+The Free Transform tool cannot transform symbols, bitmaps, video objects, sounds, gradients, or text.
+If the multiple selection contains any of these items, only the shape objects are distorted.
 To transform a text block, first convert the characters to shape objects.

 To move the selection, position the pointer over the object within the bounding box, and drag the object to a new position.
 Do not drag the transformation point.

 To set the center of rotation or scaling, drag the transformation point to a new location.